pcre2matching(3) — Linux manual page

 this.
 This means that no captured substrings are available.

-pattern are not supported.
+features are not available:

-6. Because many paths through the tree may be active, the \K
+4. Because many paths through the tree may be active, the \K

 escape sequence, which resets the start of the match when